NoTests/SharedSequence.kt/README.md

   .subscribe { size_tv.text = it.size.toString() } // 5.
 ```

-6. Touching the UI happens on the main thread and the app doesn't crash (all the time!)
+6. Touching the UI happens on the main thread and the app doesn't crash (or does it?)

 Well, it crashes when the `getSuggestionsAsObservable` throws an error because we're not handling
 errors at all.